 Report Alternate Payments and Rent Payments

 Monthly rent payments are similar to monthly mortgage payments.
 They both show your ability to make consistent payments and stay on top of your expenses.
-You can ask your landlord to see if they could report your rent payments to the three credit bureaus.
-If the landlord does not report your rent payments, you can contact credit agencies and report your rent payment history.
-You can follow the same approach with alternate payments.
-Creditors have been recognizing more types of payments, such as student loans, TV bill payments, and more.
+You can ask your landlord to report your rent payments to the three credit bureaus.
+If the landlord does not report your rent payments, you can contact credit agencies and report your rent payment history, and you can follow the same approach with alternate payments.
+Creditors have recognized more types of payments, such as student loans, TV bill payments, and more.
+Each of those reported payments can give you an edge and help you qualify for better loans when you need them.

 Keep Your Credit Utilization Rate Low

 Your credit utilization ratio makes up 30% of your credit score.
 This rate measures the percentage of credit you are currently using.
 For example, if you have a $10,000 line of credit and are sitting on a $1,000 debt, your utilization ratio is 10%.
 A ratio under 10% is ideal, but a credit utilization ratio below 30% should still improve your credit score.
 If you pay off debts on time and don’t spend more than you can afford, your credit utilization rate will decline.
-A decreasing credit utilization rate paves the way for a higher credit score.
+A decreasing credit utilization rate paves the way for a higher credit score and less financial stress.